apache/cloudstack-documentation/source/adminguide/systemvm.rst

 /etc/ipsec.d/l2tp.conf, /var/log/cloud.log, /var/log/routerServiceMonitor.log,
 /var/log/daemon.log"

-Secondary Storage VM and Console Proxy VM
+The following files are retrieved by default for the Secondary Storage VM and Console Proxy VM and is configurable using a global setting:
 ‘diagnostics.data.systemvm.defaults’

 "iptables, ipaddr, iproute, /etc/cloudstack-release,